monad-devrel/monad-china101-demo/CONTRIBUTING.md

 Scan through our [existing issues](https://github.com/scaffold-eth/scaffold-eth-2/issues) to find one that interests you.

 If a contributor is working on the issue, they will be assigned to the individual.
-If you find an issue to work on, you are welcome to assign it to yourself and open a PR with a fix for it.
+If you find an issue to work on, you are welcome to assign it to yourself and open a PR with a fix.

 #### Create a new issue